seungyun100/Expansion-mammals/README.md

 This repository includes the following scripts:

-**1. Covariables**: Prepares environmental variables required for analyzing drivers of range expansion.
+**1. Covariables(code)**: Prepares environmental variables required for analyzing drivers of range expansion.

 **2. Expansion process and occupation model for Sika deer**: Estimates the range expansion process of sika deer and analyzes the drivers of its expansion.